 (304) 346-9689, EXT 212

 With over 10 years of nonprofit marketing and event planning experience, Erin has worked for nationally recognized organizations and planned hundreds of weddings, events, and fundraisers.
 A part of the KPCC staff since 2014, she is responsible for KPCC’s marketing, graphic design, donor development, event planning and operational support.
-She is the author of KPCC’s First World Problems blog and a Beyond Addiction family support group leader.
+She is the author of KPCC’s First World Problems blog and a Families Motivating Recovery support group leader.